ddev/ddev.com/README.md

 | `npm run preview`      | Preview your build locally, before deploying       |
 | `npm run astro ...`    | Run CLI commands like `astro add`, `astro preview` |
 | `npm run astro --help` | Get help using the Astro CLI                       |

+## Textlint

+A basic textlint configuration lives in `.textlintrc` and runs against `src/pages/**` to try and help keep language consistent and accurate.
+This doesn’t yet conform to the DDEV docs [spellcheck rules](https://github.com/drud/ddev/blob/master/.spellcheck.yml) and [massive exclusion list](https://github.com/drud/ddev/blob/master/.spellcheckwordlist.txt), but ideally the two can someday converge.

+Textlint’s [default terminology](https://github.com/sapegin/textlint-rule-terminology/blob/master/terms.jsonc) catches a lot of accepted best practices on its own, where the only major override is to allow “website” (instead of its suggested “site”) because it’s rampant in blog posts and documentation.
+Same with the “front end” and “back end” conundrum and two-word “command line”.

+Run `npm run textlint` to check everything, and you can apply “fixable” changes using `npm run textlint:fix`.
+Be careful automating fixes to be sure they don’t have any unintended side effects!

 ## Resources